DEPARTMENT OF ART SCHOLARSHIP

 To mail an entry on a USB drive, send to:

 Erie, PA 16546-0001

-Portfolios are accepted through December 5, 2018, and scholarships are announced early January.
+Portfolios are accepted through January 15, 2021, and scholarships are announced in February.
 Should any winner choose not to accept the award, the scholarship can be awarded to the next person in rank.
 Awards are renewable yearly upon favorable review of the department.

 Every precaution will be taken to protect submissions.
-However, the Art Department or the University is not to be held responsible for any damage or loss that may occur.
+However, the Department of Art and the university are not to be held responsible for any damage or loss that may occur.